Adeur93/MM-BIOS-BACKUP/README.md

 All BIOS files required for all the systems the MM and MM+ are capable of running.

-Just download the files and put them into the .\BIOS folder in your OnionOS SD card
+Just download the .\BIOS folder and put it into the your OnionOS SD card